• Home

 Jump to Recipe Print Recipe

 You simply toss them with oil, salt, and spices then roast them all on one sheet pan.
-This dish is not only healthy but it's also gluten-free, paleo, whole30 friendly, and dairy-free!
+This dish is not only healthy but it's also gluten-free, dairy-free, and vegan!

 Ingredients

-Sweet potatoes - I prefer to peel the sweet potatoes but you don't have to.
+Sweet potato - I prefer to peel the sweet potato but you don't have to.
 In fact the peel has a great deal of fiber and nutrients in it.

 Olive oil - Olive oil is heart-healthy and perfect for roasting veggies.

-Seasoning - Pantry staples like salt, pepper, garlic powder, and onion powder add plenty of flavor.
+Seasoning - Pantry staples like salt, pepper, garlic powder, sugar, and onion powder add plenty of flavor.
+If you're on the paleo diet, you can omit the sugar.

 Pecans - Pecans add texture and nutty flavor to the veggies!
 It's only one ingredient but it really brings the whole dish together.